• Skip to primary navigation

 As I plan a French lesson, I always make sure to incorporate at least ten minutes of partnered or group practice so students can apply the concepts.

-There are a lot of easy ways to wrap up a lesson.
+There are a lot of easy ways to wrap up a French lesson.

 • End class with an exit ticket to see how much they understand.
 Grab FREE French exit tickets HERE.